 The results of the research may surprise you because, among other things, it indicates countries that seem to have no Spanish connection, such as: Iraq, Poland, Iran, Uzbekistan (Bukhara), Yemen, Ukraine, and others.
 In actuality, we found deep Spanish connections even within these countries.
 In case before reading this article, you are fairly certain that you are not eligible for a Portuguese passport, and then afterwards it seems that you are indeed potentially eligible, we would be happy to be in contact with you.

-The law office of Cohen, Decker, Pex & Brosh specializes in obtaining Portuguese citizenship.
+Our law office specializes in obtaining Portuguese citizenship.
 We have already found Sephardic roots in many Jews from Middle Eastern countries, the Balkans, Asia, Europe, and the Americas, as well as in non-Jews who bear a Sephardic connection in their family from many generations past.

 Table of Contents for Portuguese Passport – The Most Comprehensive Guide